SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Discussion

 \section{Discussion}

 Based on the controlled experiments we conducted in the previous section, here we briefly discuss our overall findings.
 Firstly, based on the sentiment control analysis, SparsePO allows larger KL divergence at little to no cost in expected ground-truth reward.
-The $\beta$ value is able to control sparsity in both masks, across domains, with values between $0.6$ to $4$ leading to mid-range sparsity levels.
-Depending on the domain and target preference proxy, we found that higher sparsity was present in sentiment control, highlighting a certain triviality of the task as the SFT model seems able to already identify words that are important for the target preference.
-On the other end, for code generation and summarization, lower sparsity between $0.2$ and $0.4$ seemed best in terms of alignment accuracy as executability and summary correctness are less well-defined preference proxies.
-For helpfulness control, optimal sparsity was found instead between $0.6$ and $0.8$, possibly as existence of toxic terms immediately renders response dispreferred.
+The $\beta$ value is able to control sparsity in both masks, across domains, with values between $0.6$ to $4$ leading to mid-range sparsity levels, depending on the domain and target preference proxy.
+We found that higher sparsity was present in sentiment control, highlighting a certain triviality of the task as the SFT model seems able to already identify words that are important for the target preference.
+On the other end, for summarization, lower sparsity between $0.2$ and $0.4$ seemed best in terms of alignment accuracy as summary correctness is a less well-defined preference proxy.
+For helpfulness control, optimal sparsity was found instead between $0.6$ and $0.8$, possibly as existence of toxic terms renders response dispreferred.
 We argue that the mask works in tandem with beta and we observed that the range of betas that are effective with SparsePO is generally higher than DPO (with best values between 0.4-1).\footnote{$\beta=1.0$ results in slightly suboptimal performance.} Furthermore, SparsePO avoids reward hacking by maintaining a meaningful distribution of values in masks for reward and token-level KL terms, as revealed by our analysis in \S~3.2 and \S~\ref{apdx:mask-distr}.

 From our analysis over DPO, TDPO and their variants, it is important to note that, although restricting divergence at the response or token-level proves effective at maintaining the model in-domain, this does not guarantee better ground-truth rewards or better downstream task performance.
-For cases in which the preference proxy is complex, such as `helpfulness', `summary quality' or `executability', this plain control can even hinder performance.
+For cases in which the preference proxy is complex, such as `helpfulness', `summary quality', this plain control can even hinder performance.
 In contrast, we devise a training procedure in which a model can learn to enhance or suppress the reward and KL divergence for each token independently.
-Our qualitative analysis shows that indeed for trivial tasks tokens important towards the preference get high rewards and low KL divergence, meaning they need to be close to the reference predictions to maintain preference.
+Our qualitative analysis shows that indeed for trivial tasks, tokens that are considered important for the preference proxy get high rewards and low KL divergence, meaning they need to be close to the reference predictions to maintain preference.